oroinc/documentation/backend/configuration/annotation/config.rst

 * **table** *string* - is the table name for a custom entity.
 This is optional attribute.
 If it is not specified, the table name is generated automatically.

 * **inherit** *string* - is the parent class name.
 You are not usually requires to specify this attribute as it is calculated automatically for regular extend and custom entities.
-An example of an entity where this attribute is used is EnumValue.
+An example of an entity where this attribute is used is EnumOption.

 * **pending_changes** - when a user changes something that requires schema update, this change is not applied to the configuration, but is stored into "pending_changes" as changeset.
 The format of changeset is ['scope' => ['field' => ['oldValue', 'newValue'], ...], ...].